-On October 7, 1888, Cardinal Gibbons journey to St. Mark to lay the cornerstone of the new church.
-As the Cardinal laid the cornerstone he declared that the new church would be named in honor of St. Mark.
-The parochial school was completed, and the school was opened on September 2, 1889, staffed by the School Sisters of Notre Dame.
-As the years passed, St. Mark became a vital and growing parish with substantial assets: a church, a rectory, a convent, and a school of approximately 165 children, growing to 400 in 1936; and a hall consisting of an auditorium, gymnasium and bowling lanes.
+On October 7, 1888, Cardinal Gibbons journeyed to St. Mark to lay the cornerstone of the new church.
+As the Cardinal laid the cornerstone, he declared that the new church would be named in honor of St. Mark.
+The parochial school was completed and was opened on September 2, 1889, staffed by the School Sisters of Notre Dame.
+As the years passed, St. Mark became a vital and growing parish with substantial assets: a church, a rectory, a convent, a school of approximately 165 children, and a hall consisting of an auditorium, gymnasium and bowling lanes.
+By 1936, the enrollment had grown to 400 students.

-A new school was begun in 1949 with the construction of the first wing.
-The parish progressed with increased vitality over the years with an active Holy Name Society, an annual communion breakfast, a baseball night, and an annual retreat; a very active Mother's Club that helped the school financially and socially, the St. Mark Social Club that allowed for eligible young men and women of the parish to meet and socialize; and expanding youth activities to include: a baseball program, a football program, a basketball program, a soccer program and a lacrosse program.
-To meet the expanding enrollment of 1,000 students a second wing of the school was constructed in 1960, giving the school its now familiar H shape.
-The building process was continued and a new church was completed in the spring of 1962.
+Construction of a new school was begun in 1949.
+During this time, the parish progressed with increased vitality with an active Holy Name Society, an annual communion breakfast, a baseball night, and an annual retreat, a very active Mother's Club that helped the school financially and socially, and the St. Mark Social Club that allowed for eligible young men and women of the parish to meet and socialize.
+In addition, a baseball program, a football program, a basketball program, a soccer program and a lacrosse program were added to this growing list of extra-curricular activities.
+To meet the expanding enrollment of 1,000 students, a second wing of the school was constructed in 1960, giving the school building its now familiar H shape.
+The building process was continued, and a new church was completed in the spring of 1962.

 For over a century, the School Sisters of Notre Dame have served Saint Mark's parish educating our children at the elementary level and training them in the love of God.
 The quality of the sisters' teaching was rewarded with the continual growth of the school.
-In the 1960's, classes were held in both the Melvin Avenue building and the building on Winters Lane now used by Mosiac Healthcare.
+In the 1960s, classes were held in both the Melvin Avenue building and the building on Winters Lane, which is now used by Mosiac Healthcare.